Clicker-Games-Collection/.github/profile/README.md

-# Discover the World of Clicker Games!
+# Discover the World of Best Clicker Games!

 👉👉 Click to Play [Clicker Games](https://playclickergames.org/)